CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The CLI runs the [flow](#/docs#flow) in the file we have passed to it, namely **hello_world.sl**.
 The [flow](#/docs#flow) begins with an [import](#/docs#imports) of the operations file, **print.sl**, using its [namespace](#/docs#namespace) as the value for the [imports](#/docs#imports) key.
 Next, we enter the [flow](#/docs#flow) named `hello_world` and begin its [workflow](#/docs#workflow).
 The [workflow](#/docs#workflow) has one [task](#/docs#task) named `sayHi` which calls the `print` [operation](#/docs#operation) from the operations file that was imported.
 The [flow](#/docs#flow) passes the string `"'Hello, World'"` to the `print` [operation's](#/docs#operation) `text` [input](#/docs#inputs).
 The print [operation](#/docs#operation) performs its [action](#/docs#action), which is a simple Python script that prints the [input](#/docs#inputs), and then returns a [result](#/docs#results) of `SUCCESS`.
 Since the flow does not contain any more [tasks](#/docs#task) the [flow](#/docs#flow) finishes with a [result](#/docs#results) of `SUCCESS`.

 ###More
-For a more comprehensive walkthrough of the CloudSlang language's features, see the [New Hire tutorial](http://cloudslang-tutorials.readthedocs.org).
+For a more comprehensive walk-through of the CloudSlang language's features, see the [New Hire tutorial](http://cloudslang-tutorials.readthedocs.org).

 ##CloudSlang Reference
 This reference begins with a brief introduction to CloudSlang files and their structure, an alphabetical listing of CloudSlang keywords and concepts, and several examples, including one from which many of the code snippets below are taken.